River Nene: Easter 1998 floods

 On 8 and 9 April 1998, constant torrential rain caused flooding across large parts of the English Midlands.
 On Good Friday, 10 April 1998, the floods peaked and many rivers burst their banks.
 The Nene was badly affected, flooding low-lying parts of Northampton, Wellingborough, Earls Barton and other settlements on its banks.
 The town centre of Northampton lies on the northern slope of the Nene Valley and escaped the river's flooding.
 However, the Cotton End, Far Cotton and St James End areas of the town occupy the flood plain and have borne the brunt of severe flooding over the years, culminating in the 1998 Easter floods.
 In 2002, a siren warning system was installed in Northampton to warn residents in the event of further flooding, and embankments and flood walls were bolstered to protect the town.
 In Kislingbury village, a flood alleviation scheme was completed in 2004.

 In 2007, the Government announced it would spend £6 million on flood defences at Upton Mill in the west of Northampton; wetland areas and embankments were to be constructed along the river.

 2013 flood

-In December 2013, the 2010 £12 million project to protect 10,590 residents and 1,200 businesses with an improved flood defence regime prevented another major incursion of water.
+In December 2013, the 2010 £12 million project at Wisbech to protect 10,590 residents and 1,200 businesses with an improved flood defence regime prevented another major incursion of water.
 The water came within inches of reaching the top of the flood walls and water poured across the roads near flood gates, bringing traffic on North End Road, Wisbech to a standstill.